Audien Hearing Aid Review: 2025 Cost and Pricing

 Pros

-- Incredibly affordable: Ranging from $99 to $249 per pair, Audien hearing aids are easily the most affordable OTC hearing aids we’ve seen.
+- Incredibly affordable: Ranging from $99 to $689 per pair, Audien hearing aids are easily the most affordable OTC hearing aid we’ve seen.

-- Online purchases: Unlike traditional hearing aids, which require a prescription, Audien hearing aids can be purchased online without consulting an audiologist or hearing health professional.
+- Online purchases: Unlike traditional hearing aids, which require a prescription, you can purchase Audien hearing aids online without consulting an audiologist or hearing health professional.

 - Rechargeable batteries: Both Audien hearing aid models use rechargeable batteries that lasted us an entire day on a single charge.